ssar0014/Data-Cleansing-and-Exploration/README.md

 The third part reads a CSV data file with outlier errors, lists out the different outliers, removes them, and then writes the cleaned data to a new CSV file.

 There are 3 input files with different kinds of errors, which are read, worked on, and returned as 3 output files with the errors cleaned.

+I have included a jupyter notebook with detailed code and comments